Freiling87/CCU/CCU/Documentation/C05_NPCs.md

 * Spend less time idling between attacks.

 In vanilla SoR you cannot change these fields, but in CCU you can!
-Custom Characters gain melee- and gunSkill with higher 'Melee' and 'Firearms' attributes, up to a maximum of **2**.
+Custom Characters gain melee- and gunSkill with higher 'Melee' and 'Firearms' attributes, up to an attribute level of **3**.